-There are three standard block meal plans: Block 220, Block 175, and Block 130.
+There are three standard meal plans: Block 220, Block 175, and Block 130.
 Each of these meal plans cost the same amount.
 Throughout a standard week on campus, there are 18 meals provided through the cafeteria.
-The number on the corresponding plan indicates how many means you receive throughout a semester (Block 175 = 175 meals per semester).
+The number on the corresponding plan indicates how many meals you receive throughout a semester (Block 175 = 175 meals per semester).
 To help select the best plan, here are a few examples of students who might select a particular plan:

 Students who live in residence halls or university-owned fraternity chapter houses are required to have one of the standard Block plans above.
 Students in these residences who do not select a plan will be added to our default plan, the Block 175.
 For full details on the block plan options, please review the Dining Services web page.

 Yes, each plan includes a corresponding amount of Munch Money.

 - The Block 175 comes with $125 in Munch Money